SelectSmart.com

 LINKS TO OTHER CAUTIONARY COMMENTARIES ON THIS TOPIC:Legal documents regarding cases against Dahn (those I found, accessible to the public online):

 "Best Kept Secrets of Mysterious Societies - VHS" (Segment on Dahnhak is about 5 minutes.)
 Quote from the video advertisement: "Go inside several secret societies, including Danhak Tao – the mysterious Korean organization.
 On the surface it appears to be a popular, new age fitness club; but behind this facade lurks a darker secret that some say involves cult-like coercion and mind control."
-(2/25/06 note: Sale of this video appears to have been discontinued.)
+2000.
 James Randi's Commentaries:

 October 1, 2004: "More Korean Psychics" November 19, 2004: "A New Moon" November 26, 2004: "Expensive Turtle" December 10, 2004: "The Situation in Korea," from a Korean resident.
 December 17, 2004: "Ilchi Lee revisited" (re: scientific proof) Comprehensive Websites: